rwth-acis/BibTeX-KeyGenerator/README.md

 # BibTeX-KeyGenerator

 The ACIS group at Chair of Computer Science 5 (Information Systems & Databases) uses a standardized scheme for BibTeX keys as part of its research literature management.
 BibTeX-KeyGenerator transforms a given BibTeX file with BibTeX keys incompliant to this scheme to a new BibTeX file with all keys compliant to the ACIS scheme.
+Furthermore, BibTeX-KeyGenerator transforms all author names to the standard format <lastname>, <firstnames>.
+At the same time, the tool executes a couple of BibTeX quality checks and provides directions for improvement for all entries in the passed BibTeX file.
+Quality checks include abbreviated author names as well as missing fields like abstract, url, and keywords.

 ## Scheme